 Happy first full week of June!
 I probably say this at the start of every month, but I can't believe how fast 2017 is flying by.
 Where did spring go and how are we already so close to the 4th of July?
 Since summer started there have been so many great TV shows and movies released.
 This weekend we saw Wonder Woman (10 out of 10 would recommend!) and it is now tied for being my favorite movie of the year along with Beauty and the Beast.
 There is also so much good stuff on TV right now.
-This is Us season 2, the Bachelorette (don't judge), America's Got Talent (also don't judge), the newest (last?) season of House of Cards, and I'm sure there's lots more I can't think of right now.
+This is Us, the Bachelorette (don't judge!), America's Got Talent, and the newest season of House of Cards.

+Anyway, let's talk about these empanadas.
 If you know me in real life then you probably know how much I love any sort of dumpling or pocket food that resembles a filling stuffed inside of a dough.
 Empanadas are no exception.
 The dough is super easy to make and pliable to roll out and shape.
-I added whole wheat flour to give it an extra nutty flavor, but feel free to use all white flour if you don't have any.
+I added whole wheat flour to give it an extra nutty flavor, but feel free to use all purpose flour if you don't have any.
 Think of the filling as a starting off point; you could really swap in any cooked vegetable and it would be delicious.
-Peas and sweet potato are a really good pairing though, just saying!
+Peas and sweet potato are a really good pairing though!

 for the dough